The best views of Mount Fuji

 Activity

-Designed by the famous Japanese architect Kengo Kuma, this building was inspired by the octagonal shape of the Yumedono (Hall of Dreams) in Nara's Horyu-ji temple.
-At the top (3 F), you'll find an observatory offering 360-degree views, with one side overlooking Mount Fuji.
-On the second floor (2 F), you can enjoy a coffee or a sweet while continuing to appreciate the magnificent scenery.
+Designed by renowned Japanese architect Kengo Kuma this building was inspired by the octagonal shape of the Yumedono (Hall of Dreams) in the Horyu-ji temple temple in Nara.
+On the top floor, you'll find an observatory offering 360-degree views, including of Mount Fuji.
+It's possible to enjoy a coffee or a sweet on the second floor while continuing to appreciate the scenery.
+The venue is easily accessible from Shizuoka station, and admission is free.

 Nihondaira Yume Terrace, Shizuoka